 - SSMS Migration Wizard: For small to medium databases, migrating a compatible SQL Server 2005 or later database is as simple as running the Deploy Database to Microsoft Azure Database Wizard in SQL Server Management Studio.

 - Export to BACPAC File and then Import from BACPAC File: If you have connectivity challenges (no connectivity, low bandwidth, or timeout issues) and for medium to large databases, use a BACPAC file.
-With this method, you export the SQL Server schema and data to a BACPAC file and then import the BACPAC file into SQL Database using the Export Data Tier Application Wizard in SQL Server Management Studio or the SqlPackage command-prompt utility.
+With this method, you export the SQL Server schema and data to a BACPAC file.
+You then import the BACPAC file into SQL Database using the Export Data Tier Application Wizard in SQL Server Management Studio or the SqlPackage command-prompt utility.

-Use BACPAC and BCP together: Use a BACPAC file and BCP for much large databases to achieve greater parallelization for increases performance, albeit with greater complexity.
+Use BACPAC and BCP together: Use a BACPAC file and BCP for much larger databases to achieve greater parallelization for increases performance, albeit with greater complexity.
 With this method, migrate the schema and the data separately.